Course is at capacity! Join the waitlist for the next live-stream Single Cell Analysis Boot Camp on July 25-26, 2022.

 There are three prerequisites/requirements to attend this training:

 Knowing basic R platform and commands is required for the Boot Camp as noted in prerequisites above.
+This training will use RStudio Cloud.
 If you are new to R or need a refresher, you can review the below tutorials to be well prepared:

 If you have any specific questions about R and R studio in the context of the Single Cell Boot Camp, please email us.